Beginner surflessons in Morocco

 You have never surfed before or only a few times?
 No problem!
-In our beginners lessons we learn you the basics of surfing.
+In our beginner surflessons in Morocco we learn you the basics of surfing.
 With the good basics you can progress fast and you will stand up on your board in no time, riding your first wave!
-In the begin of the day we start on the beach to practice.
-Then we go into the water and the surfteacher will help you to stand on your board and take waves.
-The best surfers are the one with the most fun.
-Enjoy the waves, sun and people!
+In the beginning of the day we start on the beach to practice.
+Then we jump into the water and the surfteacher will help you to stand on your board and take waves.
+Our vision: The best surfers are the one with the most fun, so: Enjoy the waves, sun and people!

-- Learn to surf in 3 easy steps: Our 3step method is approachable for everyone… yes also for you!
+- Surfing in 3 easy steps: Our 3-step method is approachable for everyone… yes also for you!